 Brad Dokken is a reporter and editor of the Herald's Sunday Northland Outdoors pages.
 Dokken joined the Herald company in November 1985 as a copy editor for Agweek magazine and joined the Herald staff in 1989.
 He worked as a copy editor in the features and news departments before becoming outdoors editor in 1998.
-He also writes a blog called Compass Points.
 A Roseau, Minn., native, Dokken is a graduate of Bemidji State University.

 - Member for

 - 7 years 6 months

 GARRISON, Minn. — Two orphaned bear cubs rescued from a cornfield Sunday, March 15, in Marshall County will spend the next year or so at a wildlife rehabilitation center in Garrison, Minn., after their mother was hit by a combine harvesting corn over the weekend near Strandquist, Minn.
 The rehabilitator, “Wild and Free,” aims to ensure “that every animal has the chance to return back to freedom in the wild,” if possible, the nonprofit’s website states.

 It’s been a depressing week.
 From the coronavirus pandemic to plummeting financial markets and all of the other fallout that’s occurred, it’s been a rough few days.
 And the turbulence looks as if it’s going to be hanging around for awhile.
 Ugh.
 Amid the fear and uncertainty, outdoors activities might seem frivolous, but I don’t subscribe to that view.
 I prefer to believe the outdoors can provide a source of comfort for those who make the effort to experience what it has to offer.

 There’s still time for a setback, but winter appears to be on the downward track.
 That’s good news for wildlife in North Dakota and northwest Minnesota, where deer especially appear to be coming through the winter of 2019-20 in decent shape, wildlife managers say.